 Q. Can I unsubscribe?

 A. Yes.
-At any time, if you don’t want your subscription to renew, simply contact us and we will cancel the subscription renewal for you.
+At any time, if you added an auto-renewing subscription and don’t want your subscription to renew, simply contact us and we will cancel the subscription renewal for you.

 Q. Are you promising 4 updates per year for each product?